How to Peel Boiled Eggs Perfectly Every Time.

 1 In the bottom of the pot, place the steamer rack that came with your cooker.

 2 Fill the pot with as many eggs as you would like to cook, staying below the maximum fill line if your cooker has one.

 3 Add 1 or more cups of water. ( Check the manual for your cooker.
 You may have a larger capacity cooker which may require a minimum of 2 cups of water.

 4 Lock the lid and close the vent.
-Set your pressure cooker to cook at high pressure for 5 minutes.
+Set your pressure cooker on high pressure and cook for 5 minutes.

 5 Once the timer goes off, allow the cooker to cool for 5 minutes before rotating the vent to release any additional steam.
 While the cooker is venting, get an ice bath ready by filling a large bowl with ice and topping it with cold water.

 6 Remove the lid when safe to do so.
 Remove the eggs from the cooker to the ice bath.
-Let them sit in the ice bath for 5 minutes before peeling or drying and storing them in the fridge in their shells.
+Like we read above, let them chill in the ice bath for 5 minutes before peeling or drying and storing them in the fridge in their shells.

 Tip: Boiled eggs can be preserved in the refrigerator for 7 days.